 The biggest advantage of HVAC over HVDC relates to the fact that HVAC can be easily deployed in a meshed or radial configuration, whereas HVDC is mostly used in a two- terminal configuration (Figure 19.d).
 This means that, if HVDC is adopted, there is one onshore terminal and one offshore terminal.
 Between the offshore platform with the HVDC terminal and the wind turbines, AC cables are used.
 For large power plants, turbines are organized into clusters which connect to one AC collector, and multiple collectors link to the HVDC rectifier platform.
 However, for the past six years, significant advancements have been made related to a multiterminal HVDC configurations as well as to DC/DC converters.
-This opens the door for new scenarios which allow for a more efficient technical and economical approach to offshore wind power generation, using direct DC connection.
-The first project of this kind is currently Kriegers Flak combining grid connections to offshore wind farms with an interconnector between Germany and Denmark (by December 2020).
+This opens the door for new scenarios which allow for a more efficient technical and economical approach to offshore wind power generation, using direct DC connections to offshore wind farms with an interconnector between Germany and Denmark (by December 2020).